N-H-Arif/Metack/README.md

-# Selection-Optimized Metadata for Agent and Skill Routing in Multi-Agent LLM Systems
+# MESA: Selection-Optimized Metadata for Agent and Skill Routing in Multi-Agent LLM Systems

-This repository contains NeurIPS submission code for Selection-Optimized Metadata for Agent and Skill Routing in Multi-Agent LLM Systems.
+This repository contains NeurIPS submission code for MESA: Selection-Optimized Metadata for Agent and Skill Routing in Multi-Agent LLM Systems.
 The artifact evaluates how attacker-controlled developers can manipulate published metadata, such as `AgentCard` and `SkillCard` descriptions, tags, and discovery text, to increase the likelihood that their agents or skills are selected by an LLM router.

 The project extends AgentBench-style routing with multi-agent registries, generated agent/skill metadata, prompt-level and system-level defenses, and evaluation scripts for horizontal, vertical, and hybrid multi-agent architectures.